 Add salt, red chili powder, garam masala, tandoori masala, turmeric, ginger, and garlic.
 Mix and cook for about 2-3 minutes.

 Grate the hard-boiled eggs into the pan, add the water, and stir.
-At this point if you want the consistency a bit more soupy then add an extra ounce or so of water.
+At this point if you want the consistency a bit more gravy-like then add an extra ounce or so of water.

 Cook on medium-low heat for about 2-3 minutes (until heated through).